How can I feel happier and less

 It’s time to stop the mad paddling.

 I have created a detailed self-analysis tool called “The Whirlpool Report”.
-You can go and complete the full Whirlpool survey now and you’ll be sent your report in the next 24 hrs, entirely for free.
+You can go and complete the full Whirlpool survey now and you’ll be sent your report within the next 24 hrs, entirely for free.

 - The one thing that matters most in business